-I. Junior Athlete Membership: \$105 USD
+Junior Athlete Membership:

-The Junior Athlete membership is for athletes aged 12-18 who will compete in more than one IFSA event in the 2020 season.
-Athletes must be 12 years of age by December, 31, 2019 to purchase this membership.
+The Junior Athlete membership is for athletes aged 12-18 who will compete in more than one IFSA event in the 2022 season.
+Athletes must be 12 years of age by December, 31, 2022 to purchase this membership.
 Once an athlete turns 19 years of age, they are no longer permitted to compete at the junior level and will graduate to an FWQ adult athlete.
 See Section 1.3.

 II.
-Junior Athlete One-Time Membership: \$25 USD
+Junior Athlete One-Time Membership:

-The Junior Athlete One-Time membership is valid for participation in ONE EVENT ONLY during 2019-2020 season.
-If a rider who purchased a One-Time membership wishes to compete in more events they must upgrade to a full membership (paying the difference of \$80).
+The Junior Athlete One-Time membership is valid for participation in ONE EVENT ONLY during 2022-2023 season.
+If a rider who purchased a One-Time membership wishes to compete in more events they must upgrade to a full membership (paying the difference).
 A Junior Athlete Upgrade is REQUIRED if the athlete decides to compete in additional events.

 III.
-Junior Athlete Upgrade: \$80 USD
+Junior Athlete Upgrade:

-The Junior Athlete Upgrade membership is for athletes who purchased a \$25 One-Time membership and wish to compete in one or more additional IFSA events in the 2019-2020 season.
-Athletes will not be permitted to register or participate in additional events without the \$80 Junior Athlete Upgrade.
-Please do not make the mistake of purchasing a second \$25 One-Time membership as this creates administrative difficulties and results in inaccurate rankings.
+The Junior Athlete Upgrade membership is for athletes who purchased a One-Time membership and wish to compete in one or more additional IFSA events in the 2022-2023 season.
+Athletes will not be permitted to register or participate in additional events without the Junior Athlete

+Upgrade.
+Please do not make the mistake of purchasing a second One-Time membership as this creates administrative difficulties and results in inaccurate rankings.

 IV.
-U12 Athlete Membership: \$45 USD
+U12 Athlete Membership:

-The U12 IFSA Membership is for athletes 11 years in age or YOUNGER on or prior to December 31, 2019.
+The U12 IFSA Membership is for athletes 11 years in age or YOUNGER on or prior to December 31, 2022.

-V. IFSA Coach Membership: \$60 USD
+V. IFSA Coach Membership:

 A current IFSA Coach Membership will be MANDATORY to enjoy resort ticketing benefits and access competition venues.
-Completion of L100 or L200 Coach Certification Course is REQUIRED to purchase an IFSA Coach Membership; (certification is good for 2 years).
+Completion of L100 or L200 Coach Certification Course is REQUIRED to purchase an IFSA Coach Membership; L100 Certifications are good for two years, L200 are good for three years.
 Upon completion of a L100 or L200 certification course, a passcode will be provided to renew or purchase the IFSA Coach Membership.